 Enzootic bovine leukosis (EBL) is caused by bovine leukaemia virus (BLV), in the genus retrovirus.
-Most infections are subclinical, but approximately one third of infected cattle older than three years of age develop persistent lymphocytosis, and a smaller proportion develop lymphosarcomas in various internal organs.
+Most infections are subclinical.
+Approximately one third of infected cattle older than three years of age develop persistent lymphocytosis.
+A smaller proportion of animals develop lymphosarcomas in various internal organs.
 EBL is classified as a list B disease in Norway and is notifiable to the Office International des Epizooties.